March Madness: Lyrics to 'One Shining Moment'

 The classic song was written by David Barrett.

-It's one of the most recognizable songs that every college athlete dreams to hear played when they win the NCAA Men's Basketball Tournament.
+It's one of the most recognizable songs associated with college sports: David Barrett's "One Shining Moment."

+The song plays at the end of the NCAA tournament every year, over a video montage capturing the most memorable moments—from the joyous to the heartbreaking—of the tournament.

 Here are the lyrics: